Dialogue with Stakeholders

 Overseas business sites

-1. Deepening understanding of Toyobo;
+1. Deepening understanding of Toyobo's management policies and business;

 2. Deepening interaction with Japanese employees;